traveltowith

 Recommended visit duration: 3-4 hours

-Why 3-4 hours visit duration is ideal for with baby: A 3–4 hour visit lets you see key animal encounters and enjoy shows with time for baby breaks.
+Why 3-4 hours visit duration is ideal for with baby: This allows time to see koalas, hand-feed kangaroos and attend animal shows at a relaxed pace with breaks for the baby.

 (View Lone Pine Koala Sanctuary on Map)